Lawrence B. Salkoff: Early life and education

-Salkoff received his Bachelor of Arts (B.A.) degree in economics in 1967 from University of California-Los Angeles.
+Salkoff received his Bachelor of Arts (B.A.) degree in economics in 1967 from University of California, Los Angeles.
 After graduation he volunteered in the United States Peace Corps working in Colombia, South America, from 1967 to 1970.
 Upon Salkoff's return to the United States he studied at the University of California, Berkeley, where he received his PhD in neurogenetics in 1979.
 Subsequently, Salkoff trained as a postdoctoral associate in neurogenetics at Yale University, in the laboratory of Professor Robert Wyman with consultation and aid from Professor Charles F. Stevens.

 Career

-Salkoff's career began in 1978 before much detail was known about ion channel structure using Drosophila as a model system.
+Salkoff's scientific career began in 1978 using Drosophila melanogaster as a model system before much detail was known about ion channel structure.
 As a graduate student he worked on the shibire mutant and characterized its defects in synaptic transmission.

 Cloning of the extended family of potassium channel genes.
 The structure of potassium channels which shape the electrical activity in the nervous system was unknown when Salkoff was a graduate student.
 It was believed that one way to obtain the protein structure of a potassium channel was to identify a gene encoding the channel protein in a genetically tractable organism, and then combine newly developed tools in biophysics, molecular genetics, DNA sequencing in eukaryotes, and molecular cloning, to clone and sequence the gene and functionally express the encoded channel in a heterologous expression system.
 To this end, as a postdoctoral researcher, Salkoff adapted the voltage clamp technique to the fruit fly Drosophila which had been used by Alan Lloyd Hodgkin and Andrew Huxley to reveal the ionic basis of the nerve action potential.
 This enabled the direct observation of ion currents in a genetically tractable organism.